-- There must be existing nodes running Oracle Business Intelligence Managed Servers within the topology. - The new node (APPHOST3) can access the existing home directories for Oracle WebLogic Server and Oracle Business Intelligence. - When an ORACLE_HOME or WL_HOME is shared by multiple servers in different nodes, it is recommended that you keep the Oracle Inventory and Middleware home list in those nodes updated for consistency in the installations and application of patches.
-To update the oraInventory in a node and "attach" an installation in a shared storage to it, use ORACLE HOME/oui/bin/attachHome.sh.
-To update the Middleware home list to add or remove a WL_HOME, edit the User_Home/bea/beahomelist file.
-See the steps below. - You must ensure that all shared storage directories are available on the new node.
-Ensure that all shared directories listed in Section 2.3.2, "Recommended Locations for the Different Directories" are available on all nodes, except for the ORACLE INSTANCE directory and the domain directory for the scaled out Managed Server. - If you are using shared storage for the identity keystore and trust keystore that hold your host name verification certificates, make sure that the shared storage directory is accessible from the scaled-out node (APPHOST3).
+- There must be existing nodes running Oracle Business Intelligence Managed Servers within the topology. - The new node (APPHOST3) can access the existing home directories for Oracle WebLogic Server and Oracle Business Intelligence. - When an ORACLE\HOME or WL\HOME is shared by multiple servers in different nodes, it is recommended that you keep the Oracle Inventory and Middleware home list in those nodes updated for consistency in the installations and application of patches.
+To update the oralnventory in a node and "attach" an installation in a shared storage to it, use ORACLE\ HOME/oui/bin/attachHome.sh.
+To update the Middleware home list to add or remove a WL\HOME, edit the MW\HOME/.home file.
+See the steps in Section 10.3.2.1, "Scale-out Procedure for Oracle Business Intelligence" for details. - You must ensure that all shared storage directories are available on the new node.
+Ensure that all shared directories listed in Section 2.3.2, "Recommended Locations for the Different Directories" are available on all nodes, except for the ORACLE\ INSTANCE directory and the domain directory for the scaled out Managed Server.

+Also, if you are using shared storage for the identity keystore and trust keystore that hold your host name verification certificates, ensure that the shared storage directory is accessible from the scaled-out node (APPHOST3).
 If you are using local directories for your keystores, follow the steps in Section 7.3, "Enabling Host Name Verification Certificates for Node Manager" to create and configure a local identity keystore for the scaled-out node.